My grandfather was not a watch person. He wore one watch for years, took it off at night, and left it at that.

 The service: what actually happens

-A standard watch service involves:
+A standard watch service includes:

 Total time: typically 2–6 weeks, depending on the watchmaker’s backlog and parts availability.